I don't know about you, but I want to become more like Jesus.

 Becoming more like Jesus isn't an overnight event, even after we're born again.
 No, it's a lifelong struggle.
 We grudgingly give up ourselves a bit at a time.

-Some Christlike Christians see the wisdom in this early, so God has less sanding and carving to do on them.
+Some Christlike Christians see the truth in this early, so God has less sanding and carving to do on them.
 Others of us require work from every tool in God's toolbox to get us into shape.

 We want God to make us more like Jesus up to the very moment we